British Rail Class 93: Comparison with competing locomotives

 In comparison with the Class 66, the Class 93 can outperform it in various metrics.
-In addition to a higher top speed, the locomotive possesses greater acceleration and far lower operating costs, consuming only a third of the fuel of a Class 66 along with lower track access charges due to its lower weight.
+The locomotive has a higher top speed and offers greater acceleration on electrified lines.
+It has far lower operating costs, consuming only a third of the fuel of a Class 66, along with lower track access charges due to its lower weight.
 ROG has postulated that it presents a superior business case, particularly for intermodal rail freight operations, while also being better suited for mixed-traffic operations as well.
-Each locomotive has a reported rough cost of £4 million.
+Each locomotive has a reported cost of £4 million.

 Models

-In 2021, Revolution Trains announced they were in the early stages of developing a OO gauge model of the Class 93, using CAD data supplied by Stadler.
+In 2021, Revolution Trains announced it was in the early stages of developing a OO gauge model of the Class 93, using CAD data supplied by Stadler.